 - Nome Creek,

 TIP: Check out this article for a complete guide to gold prospecting in Alaska.

 Nevada has seen several minor golds rushes since 1849.
 However, today it is the leading gold producer in the U.S. Naturally, the state has plenty of gold panning locations and gold-bearing areas accessible to all kinds of prospectors.

-Don’t get surprised to see many prospectors use metal detectors here, as they work just as if not even better than other methods to find the precious yellow mineral.
+Don’t be surprised to see many prospectors use metal detectors here, as they work just as if not better than other methods to find the precious yellow mineral.

 If you want to pan for gold in Nevada, you should have a keen eye and refined skills, as most of it can be panned in its fine form, making it a bit difficult to track.

 Some of the best gold panning spots in Nevada include:

 - Rebel Creek,

 - Dutch Flats,